bottlepy/bottle/docs/recipes.rst

 Now, bottle only catches its own exceptions (:exc:`HTTPError`, :exc:`HTTPResponse` and :exc:`BottleException`) and your middleware can handle the rest.

-The werkzeug_ and paste_ libraries both ship with very powerfull debugging WSGI middleware.
+The werkzeug_ and paste_ libraries both ship with very powerful debugging WSGI middleware.
 Look at :class:`werkzeug.debug.DebuggedApplication` for werkzeug_ and :class:`paste.evalexception.middleware.EvalException` for paste_.
 They both allow you do inspect the stack and even execute python code within the stack context, so **do not use them in production**.

 Unit-Testing Bottle Applications